TAKE A HIKE

 Part of the Appalachian Trail- Kennebec & Moose River Region

-This is a beautiful trail with ledges, moss and spruce covered hillsides.
-Summit elevation is 2630 feet.
-Wonderful views of Bigelow, Katahdin, Sugarloaf and Abraham mountain ranges.
+This is a beautiful trail with ledges, moss, and spruce-covered hillsides.
+Catch views of Bigelow, Katahdin, Sugarloaf, and Abraham mountains.

-Take Rt.
-201 north from exit 133 of the Maine Turnpike to The Forks, take right onto Lake Moxie Road, just before the Kennebec Bridge.
-At Lake Moxie Station/dam, turn right onto the Troutdale Road and proceed approx 8 miles to an AT marker.
-There is parking on the right.
-Trail goes off to the left side of the road and crosses a brook.
+Take US-201 N from exit 133 off the Maine Turnpike to The Forks, and turn right onto Lake Moxie Road, just before the Kennebec Bridge.
+At Lake Moxie Station/dam, turn right onto Troutdale Road and proceed about 8 miles to an AT marker where there is parking on the right.
+The trail goes off to the left side of the road and crosses a brook.
 It is one mile to Joe’s Hole Lean-to.

 Owl’s Head Trail